apache/openwhisk-xcode/README.md

 # WhiskSwiftTools
-A collection of tools to help developers use OpenWhisk on OS X.
+A collection of tools to help developers use OpenWhisk on OS X.  Implemented in Swift 3 because Swift 3.

 More documentation coming soon!